Bush Heritage Australia

 It does so to protect endangered species and preserve Australia's biodiversity.
-It's 2020-21 Impact Report stated it was contributing to the protection of 11.3 million hectares on its reserves and partnership lands.
-There were 6,700 Australian species recorded on its reserves and partnership properties, including 226 threatened species.
+It's 2024-25 Impact Report stated it was contributing to the protection of 22.5 million hectares on its reserves and partnership lands.
+There were 9,268 native species recorded on its reserves and partnership properties, including hundreds of threatened species.

 History

 Bush Heritage Australia was founded in 1990 by Bob Brown who purchased two forested properties in Tasmania, adjoining the Tasmanian Wilderness World Heritage Site, to save them from being woodchipped.
 He used the money of his Goldman Environmental Prize as a deposit, borrowing the rest and setting up the Australian Bush Heritage Fund.

 The organization subsequently developed, first in a small way in Tasmania, before expanding to the Australian mainland, and has grown with the assistance of regular subscribers and other donors.

 Doug Humann AM led Bush Heritage Australia as CEO from 1997 to 2011, raising its profile nationally.
 (As of 2021 he is chair of Landcare Australia.)
-Gerard O'Neill took over from 2011 until 2018 and Heather Campbell has been the CEO since January 2019.
+Gerard O'Neill took over from 2011 until 2018, then Heather Campbell was CEO from 2019 until 2023 and Rachel Lowry is the current CEO (appointed at the start of 2024).

 In 1997 Bush Heritage acquired the lease of Erith Island, an island in the Kent Group, Bass Strait, used for cattle grazing.
 It was relinquished to the Tasmanian Government in 2002 for incorporation into the Kent Group National Park.

 In 2011 Bush Heritage entered into a ten-year agreement with the Wunambal Gaambera Aboriginal Corporation, the "first long-term agreement in Australia between traditional landowners and a non-government conservation organisation".
 Many others have since followed.
 The Healthy Country Plan developed by the two groups helps to manage the Indigenous Protected Area (IPA) within the Mitchell River National Park in the Kimberley region in Western Australia.
 Bush Heritage now has an extensive Aboriginal Partnerships Program.

 Aims

 Bush Heritage Australia is striving for the long-term protection of Australia's biodiversity through the acquisition and management of land, water and wildlife of outstanding conservation significance.
 To do so it focuses its attention and investment on broad 'priority landscape' regions across Australia, selected for a combination of criteria, including the number of threatened species and ecosystems, the number of endemic species, the general condition of the lands, expected climate change impacts and existing staff and resources deployed in the region.
-Care of Bush Heritage owned properties includes the rehabilitation of degraded land, the control of introduced herbivores and predators, the use of fire as a management tool, consultation and co-operation with neighbouring landowners and traditional owners, as well as with government departments, and the creation of habitat corridors.
+Care of Bush Heritage owned properties includes the rehabilitation of degraded land, the control of introduced herbivores and predators, the use of fire as a management tool, consultation and co-operation with neighbouring landowners and Traditional Custodians, as well as with government departments, and the creation of habitat corridors.

-Bush Heritage Australia also has a conservation science program led by Rebecca Spindler.
-They study public attitude towards conservation as well as the conservation of animal and plant species.
+Bush Heritage Australia also has a conservation science program led by Bruce Webber.
+They study the conservation of animal and plant species.